Belitsa Municipality: History

 The region has been populated 8000 years BC.
-Remains from that period have been found at the archaeological site Raven near Belitsa.
+The remains from that period have been found at the archaeological site Raven near Belitsa.
 There are Thracian remains near Babyak and Belitsa, some of them with big importance – a wooden sarcophagus exposed in the historical museum in Belitsa and a marble plate with the images of Zeus and Hera, now in the National Historical Museum in Sofia.
 The name Belitsa has been noted for first time in Ottoman documents from 1576 year.
 In 1716 the first Christian church has been built.
 According to the Treaty of Berlin (1878) the region was returned to the Ottoman Empire.
 After the Ilinden–Preobrazhenie Uprising in 1903 the town of Belitsa was destroyed and burnt.
 Since 1920 after the Treaty of Neuilly-sur-Seine in 1919 Belitsa and the surrounding villages have remained in Bulgaria.

 In the years of the Second World War the Partisan movement engaged people from Belitsa and the near villages, who formed detachment that merged with the bigger detachment Nikola Parapunov.

 During the Communist government there has been several acts of renaming the people with non-Bulgarian (Islamic) names, that caused discontent in the pomak people.